Aaron Devor

-Aaron H. Devor (born 1951), is a Canadian sociologist and sexologist known for researching transsexuality and transgender communities.
+Aaron H. Devor is a Canadian sociologist and sexologist known for his work in transgender studies.
 Devor has taught at the University of Victoria since 1989 and is the former dean of graduate studies.
-Devor is the current Research Chair in Transgender Studies at the University of Victoria, and the Founder & Academic Director of The Transgender Archives at the University of Victoria Libraries.
-Maclean's, a Canadian weekly news magazine, described Devor as "an internationally respected expert on gender, sex and sexuality."
+He is the inaugural Chair in Transgender Studies at the University of Victoria, and the founder and subject matter expert of the Transgender Archives at the University of Victoria.
+He is also the organizer of the Moving Trans History Forward conferences.
+Maclean's described Devor as "an internationally respected expert on gender, sex and sexuality."

-Early life and education
+Life and education

 Devor earned a bachelor's degree in psychology from York University in 1971, a master's degree in communications from Simon Fraser University in 1985, and a Ph.D. in sociology from the University of Washington in 1990.
 A trans man, Devor transitioned in 2002 at age 51.

 Career

-Devor was a member of the HBIGDA task force which created the sixth and seventh edition of The Standards of Care.
-Currently, he sits as a committee member for the eighth edition and is the Chairperson of the Archives Committee.
-He has collected first-person narratives of transsexual experiences and has done extensive biographical research on trans man Reed Erickson.
+Devor is a member of the World Professional Association for Transgender Health, co-authoring the Standards of Care versions 6 and 7 and sitting on the Standards of Care revision committee since 2018.
+As of 2025, he is also chair of the Archives Committee.

+He has collected many first-person narratives of transsexual experiences and has done extensive biographical research on Reed Erickson.

-Devor's book, The Transgender Archives: Foundations for the Future, was a finalist for the Lambda Literary Award in the non-fiction category in 2015.
+Devor's book, The Transgender Archives: Foundations for the Future, was a finalist for the Lambda Literary Award for Nonfiction in 2015.

-In 2016, through her Foundation, Jennifer Pritzker gave a $2 million donation to create the world's first academic chair of transgender studies, at the University of Victoria in British Columbia; Devor was chosen as the inaugural chair.
+In 2016, through the Tawani Foundation, Jennifer Pritzker gave a $2 million donation to create the world's first academic Chair in Transgender Studies, at the University of Victoria; Devor was chosen as the inaugural chair.